aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/tsv-to-dif/_index.md

 The following example demonstrates how to convert TSV to DIF in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert TSV into DIF.
+Follow the easy steps to convert TSV to DIF.
 Upload your TSV file, then simply save it as DIF file.
 For both TSV reading and DIF writing you can use fully qualified filenames.
 The output DIF content and formatting will be identical to the original TSV document.

 {{% /blocks/products/pf/agp/text %}}